 MultiPath TCP

-MultiPath TCP(MPTCP support is introduced by nmstate 2.2.0 and requires NetworkManager 1.40 or greater.
+MultiPath TCP (MPTCP) support is introduced by nmstate 2.2.0 and requires NetworkManager 1.40 or greater.

-By assigning MPTCP flags to IP address, MPTCP enabled TCP connection could be benefit from extra TCP subflows.
-Nmstate could query out the MPTCP flags of each IP address found on specific interface, but only support assigning the same MPTCP flags to all the IP addresses of this interface.
+Nmstate can query out the MPTCP flags of each IP address found on a specific interface but only supports assigning the same MPTCP flags to all the IP addresses of this interface.

-To enable MPTCP use case, beside using nmstate to configure MPTCP flags on IP address, you might also need(depend on your linux distributions kernel config), these actions should be done before nmstate and persistent by yourself:
+To effectively enable MPTCP, besides using nmstate to configure MPTCP flags on IP addresses, depending on your Linux distribution kernel configuration, you might also need to perform these actions before using nmstate, and persist these changes by yourself:

 -